How to Get an Empty Seat Next to You on a Flight

 Pick Your Seat Wisely

-When selecting your seat, try to opt for rows that are less likely to be filled.
-The back of the plane usually boards last and sometimes stays emptier.
-Avoid sitting near high-traffic areas like bathrooms and galleys.
-Middle seats tend to be the last to get picked, so sit in a window or aisle seat and hope the middle stays vacant.
+The back of the plane boards last and sometimes stays emptier.
+Avoid high-traffic areas near bathrooms and galleys – these seats fill first because families and anxious flyers prefer them.
+Middle seats are last to be selected, so choose window or aisle and hope the middle stays vacant.

 Look for Flights with Multiple Open Seats